junesirius/junesirius.github.io/_posts/Star_Wars/Obikin_RB/Obikin-reverse-whole-novel.md

 Anakin takes another quick step back, leaning away from him.
 Obi-Wan stills in his place, letting the hold-out hands fall back next to him.

-When Anakin meets his eyes again, the look in those eyes are strange to him.
+When Anakin meets his eyes again, the look in those eyes is strange to him.
 Curious, unbelievable, wondrous, odd.
-Obi-Wan can't help wondering what Anakin has seen in those barest, frankest moment.
+Obi-Wan can't help wondering what Anakin has seen in those barest, frankest moments.

 "So?"
 Obi-Wan waits for a long moment before he has to pick up the conversation again.
 "How do you feel?
 What did you find?"